 So if you are a Data Analyst trying to become a Data Scientist, over-index on your technical skills.
+Go study this list of 17 must-read Data Analytics books.
 While Deep Learning and Machine Learning are overhyped, you might need to do some of this in your projects since you are trying to overcome the stigma that you are “just a Data Analyst”.

 So go Play around with AWS.
 Use GitHub for source control.
 Up-level your Python coding ability.
 Show the interviewing company you are genuinely a Data Scientist, maybe even a Machine Learning Engineer, just accidentally stuck in a Data Analyst role.

 High-Level Advice To Learn Data Science

 Before we dive into the best courses, bootcamps, and certifications to learn Data Science, we believe starting with some meta-thoughts on learning Data Science is essential.

 - How to Overcome the #1 Problem People Faced When Studying Data Science – Losing Motivation

 - How Not to Get Overwhelmed When Learning Data Science

 - Why Portfolio Projects Are Crucial for Data Science

 It’s all About Motivation Management; Do Yourself A Favor And Make It Fun